Skip to Main Content

 Frequently asked questions

-• Each lender has its own application process.
+• To get a business line of credit as an LLC, you’ll need to go through the lender’s application process.
 Generally, you’ll need to provide your federal employer identification number (EIN) and your own Social Security number so the lender can check your credit score.
-You should also be prepared to show the lender your business accounts and other important business documents.
+You should also be prepared to show the lender your business formation documents, bank statements and other financial records.

-• Most lenders require a business to be operating for one to three years.
+• Startup businesses can get a business line of credit, though it will depend on the lender.
+Most lenders require a business to be operating for one to three years.
 Some online lenders only require six months.
 If you’ve been in operation for less than six months, a business credit card may be a better fit.